max4real/Test-Prep-2/README.md

     - dropPhase is usually 0.5 -> first half of the animation.
  2. Arc fill: progress goes from dropPhase -> 1.0
     - second half of the animation.
+FYI: Double tap on "Now Showing" to preview the InkDrop animation

 ---